Egypt Sells Debt Target as Yields Climb; Dollar Bonds Gain

-Egypt will offer 4.5 billion Egyptian pounds ($745 million) of treasury bills today as yields rose ahead of the second day of voting in the country’s presidential election.
+Egypt sold its target 4.5 billion Egyptian pounds ($745 million) of treasury bills today as yields rose on the second day of voting in the country’s presidential election.
 The dollar bonds advanced.

-Egyptians are heading to the polls for the second and final day in the country’s first presidential election following the ouster of Hosni Mubarak last year.
+Egyptians are voting in the final day of the country’s first presidential election following the ouster of Hosni Mubarak last year.
 More than 50 million eligible voters will choose one of 13 candidates, with a possible run-off round scheduled for mid-June.

 To contact the editor responsible for this story: Claudia Maedler at firstname.lastname@example.org